Prudent walk in dimension six and higher: Introduction

 \subsection{Organisation of the paper}

 We define prudent walk and weakly prudent walk in Section \ref{sec:ModelResults}.
 Our results are stated in Section \ref{sec:Results}, followed by a discussion in Section \ref{sec:discussion}.
 In Section \ref{sec:laceexpbound} we derive the lace expansion for prudent walks and obtain diagrammatic estimates on the expansion coefficients.
 Section \ref{sec:bootstrap} establishes the convergence of the expansion and establishes the prudent bubble condition.
-We consider these parts the major novelty of the present work.
+The analysis presented in these two sections is the major novelty of the present work.
 Finally, in Sections \ref{sec:CritG} and \ref{sec:convergence}, we prove the convergence of the prudent walk to a Brownian motion.